alarner/perk-docs/src/guides/database-migrations-knex.md

 ## Structure of a migration file

 There are two functions within your newly created migration file.
-The first is `exports.up`, which specifies which commands should be run to make the database change that you'd like to make.
+The first is `exports.up`, which specifies the commands that should be run to make the database change that you'd like to make.
 Usually you'll be running one or more commands found in the [schema builder](http://knexjs.org/#Schema) section of the Knex documentation.
 These are things like creating database tables, adding or removing a column from a table, changing indexes, etc.

 The second function within your migration file is `exports.down`.
 This functions goal is to do the opposite of what `exports.up` did.
 If `exports.up` created a table, then `exports.down` will drop that table.
-If `exports.up` created a added a column, then `exports.down` will remove that column.
+If `exports.up` added a column, then `exports.down` will remove that column.
 The reason to include `exports.down` is so that you can quickly undo a migration should you need to.

 ## Creating a new database table